cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 on recipient authentication in this context.
 In particular, in the Base mode, there is no authentication of the remote party at all.
-Even in the Auth mode, where the remote party has proven that they hold a specific private key, this authentication is still subject to key compromise impersonation, as discussed in {{kci}}.
+Even in the Auth mode, where the remote party has proven that they hold a specific private key, this authentication is still subject to key-compromise impersonation, as discussed in {{kci}}.

 ## Metadata Protection

 The authenticated modes of HPKE (PSK, Auth, and AuthPSK) require that the recipient know what key material to use for the sender.
-This can be signaled in applications by sending the PSK ID (`psk_id`) and/or the sender's public key (`pkS`).
+This can be signaled in applications by sending the PSK ID (`psk_id` above) and/or the sender's public key (`pkS`).
 However, these values themselves might be considered sensitive, since, in a given application context, they might identify the sender.